Saturday, August 9, 2014

 You can't teach anybody anything.
 You can only show them that the answers are already inside of them.

 Desires are the catalyst for growth.
-Desires are the fuel for physical emotions.
-Desires are the breath of creation.
-Desires hold the answers to all of our questions.
+Desire is action.
+It is the fuel for physical emotions.
+Desires hold the answers to all of our questions, or we would not create them.
 Desires make us human, but they also make us divine.

 No comments: